 Risk of thromboembolism.
 Clinical variables define valve disease patients as being at high or low risk of thromboembolic events.
 LV, left ventricle.

 Nonvalvular AF has been defined as AF in the absence of rheumatic mitral stenosis, a mechanical or bioprosthetic heart valve, or mitral valve repair.3 Multiple randomized controlled trials have demonstrated the clinical benefits of antithrombotic therapy with either warfarin or aspirin compared with placebo or no treatment in reducing ischemic events among individuals with “nonvalvular” atrial fibrillation.
 Based on a meta-analysis of over 28,000 patients comprising 29 trials, adjusted-dose warfarin therapy was associated with a 60% and 40% reduction in ischemic stroke compared with placebo and antiplatelet therapy, respectively.4 Antiplatelet therapy alone reduced the risk by 20%.4 The addition of clopidogrel to aspirin further reduced ischemic events, including stroke, among patients with atrial fibrillation who were unsuitable for vitamin K antagonist therapy,5 but was inferior to warfarin in warfarin-eligible patients.6 Data from contemporary trials have shown that there has been a significant reduction in stroke event rate over the past two decades as a result of greater time spent in therapeutic anticoagulation (stroke or systemic embolism rate of 1.66% per year).7 The benefits of anticoagulation are graded, increasing as the risk for ischemic stroke increases.
-Multiple risk stratification ...
+Multiple risk stratification schemes ...